Boarding Schools for Boys in Kennesaw, Georgia…

 While you may be looking for a boarding school in Kennesaw, Georgia, please consider that the Safe Harbor waterfront experience combined with the individual attention, counsel and training make an unmatched setting for growth and change in behavior.

 For at-risk boys, Safe Harbor boarding school teaches maritime skills and seamanship, offers practical life skills, and builds character in the context of vocational training, all while boys pursue their high school diplomas.
 The boys (many have come from Kennesaw, Georgia) make their home on board vessels at this waterfront boarding school.
 They gain knowledge of boating on the ocean and rivers while developing respect for self and others, self-reliance, perseverance, and much more.
 Each boy who graduates from Safe Harbor discovers how to captain his own vessel, both literally and figuratively.

 Registering Boys from Kennesaw, Georgia, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we provide vocational training in several topics, including carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we provide vocational training in several topics, including carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 Normal high school is in session year-round and can be accelerated, letting students catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and many continue their education at two-year and four-year colleges.